-The saw palmetto is a small palm tree native to the southeastern U.S. It grows 4 to 10 feet tall.
-This depends on the region.
+The saw palmetto is a small palm tree native to the southeastern U.S. It grows 4 to 10 feet tall depending on the region.
 The medicinal part is the ripe, dried berry.
 It’s also called Sabal fructus.
-Both the berries and seeds of the saw palmetto plant are used.
+Both the berries and seeds of the saw palmetto plant are used as medicine.

 Medically valid uses

 Current scientific studies don't support the use of saw palmetto for any health condition.

 There may be benefits that have not yet been proven through research.

 There are many studies looking at the effects of saw palmetto on treating symptoms of an enlarged prostate or benign prostatic hypertrophy.
 But the results are inconsistent and contradictory.

 Saw palmetto is said to treat chronic pelvic pain, hair loss, migraines, and other conditions.
 But more research is needed.

 Saw palmetto berry extracts come in tablet, extract, tea, and capsule forms.